aoa4eva/week7demosetup/README.md

 2. Run the application (make sure you've chosen the correct SDK!)
 3. You can create users (but not assign them roles yet)... you fix that in.
 For now, a user can only have ONE role.
 4. Jim is a recruiter.
 Add jobs and assign skills to the jobs.
 5. Bob is a seeker.
-Add skills to his profile and
+Add skills to his profile and see the jobs that match his skills.

 ### Extend the project